 - Queen Himiko in Japanese Mythology had a dash of this.
 She was a shaman-queen of Yamataikoku, the land that would become Japan.
 Legend says she ruled her people with magical mind-control, or something to that effect.

-- Manshoon used to be the leader and creator of the Zhentarim in the Forgotten Realms until he was Demoted to Dragon by his lieutenant Fzoul.
-Who isn't a wizard, but an incredibly powerful priest of the dark god Bane).
+- Manshoon used to be the leader and creator of the Zhentarim in the Forgotten Realms until he was Demoted to Dragon by his lieutenant Fzoul Chembryl (who isn't technically a wizard, but an incredibly powerful priest of the dark god Bane).

-- Also the Red Wizards of Thay, an order of mages who rule a country that suspicously sounds like Morder sometimes.
+- Also the Red Wizards of Thay, an order of mages who rule a country that suspiciously sounds like Mordor sometimes.